 Many popular dog foods contain poor-quality ingredients.
-If your dog’s dinner isn’t helping his natural biome, you can expect nasty breath.
+You can expect nasty breath if your dog’s dinner isn’t helping his natural biome.

 Tons of owners are also guilty of feeding their pets human-grade food.
-There’s a reason why dogs can’t eat ice cream and other yummy snacks; it’s because it’s bad for their health!
+There’s a reason why dogs can’t eat ice cream and other yummy snacks; it’s because it’s terrible for their health!

 Some dogs also experience rancid breath from a raw diet.
 Many owners fail to add proper nutrients, throwing their dog’s stomach environment out of whack.